CONP-PCNO/conp-documentation/Developers-Notes/CONP_data_upload_admin.md

 chmod go= /data/proftpd/users/<USERNAME>
 ```

-## Add the user to the quota table (for user with default 50GB quota)
+## Add the user to the quota table

+NB: this step applies only for users with the standard 50 GB quota.

 ```
 ftpquota --add-record --type=limit --name=<USERNAME> --quota-type=user